ShadiShadab/ELO2-SatNOGs-repo-main/1_datasets/README.md

 - For dataset changes, document the sampling or processing rationale and note any downstream effects on analyses or models.

 ### How to cite the dataset
 SatNOGS Network.
-(2015–2025).
-Satellite Observation Database.
+You can have access to the dataset I used for this project (2015–2025) [here](https://drive.google.com/drive/folders/1A30kx6fK31QP-aTVHl6mFSN3VMp53BHt?usp=sharing), which is the Satellite Observation Database.
 Retrieved from https://network.satnogs.org/

 ### How to cite this project
 Shadi Shadabshoar.
 ELO2-SatNOGs-repo-main.
 GitHub. https://github.com/ShadiShadab/ELO2-SatNOGs-repo-main